sportsdunia logo

 Petr Čech (Image Credit: X / @Arsenal)

-Petr Čech is undeniably one of the most iconic goalkeepers of the modern era.
+Petr Čech is undeniably one of the greatest Chelsea players of all time.
 He made his name with Chelsea and was part of the team that holds the record for the fewest goals conceded in a season – 15.
-He has also kept the highest number of clean sheets in Premier League history – 202. Čech suffered a fractured skull in 2006 but bounced back after surgery and a helmet.
+He has also kept the highest number of clean sheets in Premier League history – 207. Čech suffered a fractured skull in 2006 but bounced back after surgery and a helmet.

 5. Oliver Kahn – Germany